10 Questions to Ask a Potential Therapist

 While health insurance typically covers visits to a health care provider and prescription medications, many plans also covers additional services to support a member’s overall health.

 Not knowing what’s covered can cost you—literally.
-That’s why it’s essential to understand your plan’s benefits before you need them.
-Most health insurance covers much more than the costs of doctor’s appointments and prescription medications.
+That’s why it’s essential to understand what’s covered by your health insurance benefits before you need them.
+Most plans cover much more than the costs of doctor’s appointments and prescription medications.

-As you know, health care goes far beyond a simple visit to the doctor or a prescription medication from a pharmacy.
+As you know, health care goes far beyond a simple visit to the doctor or a prescription medication.
 In our modern health care system, there are hundreds of care options, and widely varying treatments, medications, and therapies.

-So, how do you know what’s covered and what’s not?
+So, how do you know what’s covered by your health insurance and what’s not?

-It’s important that you are aware of what is included in your plan so that you can make good decisions as far as your health and finances.
+It’s important that you are aware of what is covered by your insurance plan so that you can make good decisions as far as your health and finances.
 If not, you could end up missing out on treatments or care that you need, or paying out of pocket for expensive care.

 Here’s how to better understand what your health plan covers so that you can get the most out of your health insurance and so that you can easily navigate your health care in a way that is financially responsible and effective.